 - Reduction: Reducing the number of animals used for testing and using the most humane methods, for example, by carrying out several tests on one animal and correctly planning experiments to minimise animal numbers

 - Refinement: The modification of methods and procedures to minimise an animal’s suffering, for example, by using existing results of past tests

 Models such as zebrafish have become a suitable alternative model to mammals over the past few years.
 They are cost-effective and reproduce rapidly and in large numbers, which makes them a common choice for new research.
 Also, many diseases can be rapidly studied on zebrafish embryos, rather than waiting for them to mature into adults.
-A directive in Europe considers up to 5 day post-fertilization embryos as a non animal model and therefore this is a very ethical alternative model.
+A directive in Europe considers up to 5 days post-fertilization embryos as a non-animal model and therefore this is a very ethical alternative model.

 Another option is the use of organoids.
 These are mini human organ replicas that are developed from stem cells which differentiate into desired cell types and try to recapitulate the functional characteristics of organs

 Likewise, there are organs-on-a-chip, a complex combination of living cells that represent human tissues for research.

 The reduction in dependence on animal testing can only slow to a certain point because for the moment certain treatments cannot be studied on alternative models.
 However, as technology and techniques constantly advance, the need for animal models in research is likely to decline.